joheredi/typespec/packages/http-client-javascript/test/scenarios/http-operations/basic-response.md

 }
 ```

+---

-# Should handle a response with body
+# **Handling a Response with a JSON Body**

 This test verifies that a response with a body containing a `Widget` model is correctly handled.
+The generated TypeScript function should deserialize the response body into a `Widget` instance.

-## TypeSpec
+## **TypeSpec**

 ```tsp
 @service({